fphilipe/premailer-rails/README.md

 ## Configuration

 Premailer itself accepts a number of options.
-In order for premailer-rails3 to pass these options on to the underlying premailer instance, specify them in an
+In order for premailer-rails to pass these options on to the underlying premailer instance, specify them in an
 initializer: